whacked/cow/tools for remembering code projects.md

 # starting with the plainest of texts

-## remembering the ~~BIG BANG~~ genesis
+## remembering the genesis command

 These days, many frameworks have scaffolding commands, like `npx create-next-app my-nuxt-app`, `lein new app my-boot-app`, `rails new my-sinatra-app`, that generate a runnable project skeleton.
 They also generate README files, but don't record _how_ the project was created (try `lein new luminus my-project +aleph +http-kit +h2 +sqlite +shadow-cljs +war +auth`).
 So the first thing I do is record the command somewhere.
 When revisiting a shelved project, the underlying framework versions and template commands may have changed, so it is important to record how the world appeared out of nowhere.

-It's also sensible to add the BIG BANG command into a git commit, but sometimes I am so clever and write something like `initial commit`.
-Sometimes I make modifications before first light, maybe because I'm following a guide, I cloned a sample repo, or because the generator creates junk I don't want in the commit: multi-platform scripts, unusued database seed files, sample files with 🎉 emojis congratulating me in understanding instructions (everything is so complicated now, it's important to reward every step).
+It's also sensible to add the genesis command into a git commit, but sometimes I am so clever and write something like `initial commit`.
+Sometimes I make modifications before commiting, maybe because I'm following a guide, I cloned a sample repo, or because the generator creates junk I don't want in the commit: multi-platform scripts, unusued database seed files, sample files with 🎉 emojis congratulating me in understanding instructions (everything is so complicated now, it's important to reward every step).
 If I forgot to commit the genesis command, I'd want to stuff it in a README or another text file.

 Still here?
 Prize! 🎉🎉🎉